SagarKAdhikari/drf-nested-relations/README.md

     "name": "Sagar"
 }

-person_serializer = PersonSerializer(data=data,  context={'request':request}) # request is needed to check if method is PUT or PATCH.
-For PUT method, we demand the request data to contain all required fields
+person_serializer = PersonSerializer(data=data,  context={'request':request})
+# 'request' is needed to check if method is PUT or PATCH.
+# For PUT method, we demand the request data to contain all required fields.

 person_serializer.is_valid(raise_exception=True)
 person = person_serializer.save()